 That’s one of the reasons more and more companies are moving to simpler designs.
 A strong design element can leave a stronger impression than several, especially when combined with the right background and/or coating.

-Companies with larger budgets looking to project luxury and high-end beauty might consider foil stamping with embossing or debossing.
+Companies with larger budgets looking to project luxury and high-end beauty might consider foil with embossing or debossing.

 Those looking for cost-effective solutions could experiment with a range of metallic inks to add luster, matte coating for a soft-touch finish, gloss UV to give the packaging a shine, inline cold-foil, or high sheen effects that create liquid imagery.